Reimaging What’s Next for Evangelism in Canada

 It has been designed to spark conversation, prayer, and action leading up to an Alpha launch or a moment of invitation in your church (e.g. Christmas/Easter services).

-Tammy prided herself on being self-reliant and tackling major life stressors on her own strength.
-After struggling through the fall out of her parent’s divorce, Tammy’s mother-in-law began to persistently invite her to attend an Alpha at her local church and Tammy finally agreed to go.
+Tami prided herself on being self-reliant and tackling major life stressors on her own strength.
+After struggling through the fall out of her parent’s divorce, Tami’s mother-in-law began to persistently invite her to attend an Alpha at her local church and Tami finally agreed to go.

 When she walked in the door on the first evening of Alpha she immediately felt the presence of the Holy Spirit through the love of the people there.

-Tammy gave her life to Jesus and He radically changed the trajectory of her life.
-Tammy was called into ministry and is now the Lead Pastor of Groundswell Church in Truro, Nova Scotia.
+Tami gave her life to Jesus and He radically changed the trajectory of her life.
+Tami was called into ministry and is now the Lead Pastor of Groundswell Church in Truro, Nova Scotia.
 Running Alpha is a key part of Groundswell’s strategy to create a culture of invitation, hospitality, and evangelism.

 Kim, the Discipleship Ministry Associate at Village Church, BC was approached by a couple who wanted to run Alpha for a small group of their friends.
 Village Church trained and equipped Aida and Emerson to host an Alpha which became a catalyst for launching a new small group community.